 The tools you can use to monitor them include the favorite of many Lean practitioners cumulative flow diagram (or simply referred to as CFD).
 It offers a concise visualization of the three metrics of flow – cycle time, throughput, and WIP.
 The cumulative flow diagram can synthesize great amounts of information and present them in a readable way by just a glance.

-Another extremely useful addition to your analytics arsenal are the predictive Monte Carlo simulations.
-They can estimate how many work items you could produce for a certain period or when a number of tasks will be done.
+Another extremely useful addition to your analytics arsenal is the predictive Monte Carlo simulations.
+They can estimate how many work items you could produce for a certain period or when several tasks will be done.
 Probability distributions are a realistic and statistically reliable way of describing uncertainty in variables of a risk analysis.
 They enable you to make data-driven decisions together with your team and your stakeholders.
 This allows for deadlines in marketing teams to actually be based on probability as opposed to wishful thinking.